Last Updated June 16, 2022

-Whether you’re looking for bare land in Bend and Eugene, Oregon or anywhere else, everyone has their own reasons for wanting to buy land instead of purchasing a home.
+Whether you’re looking to buy land in Oregon or anywhere else, you probably have your own reasons for wanting a piece of bare ground instead of purchasing an already-built home.

-For many folks, it’s the idea of having a home built to your own specifications rather than having to make due with someone else’s idea of your dream home.
-Sometimes people enter the market thinking they’ll find what they’re looking for but discover that the perfect home just isn’t anywhere out there.
+For many folks, it’s the idea of having a home built to your own specifications rather than making due with someone else’s idea of your dream home.
+Sometimes people enter the market thinking they’ll find what they’re looking for but discover that the perfect home just isn’t out there.

 That’s especially common in low inventory markets like Bend and Eugene.
-Eugene, in particular, has a marked lack of new, or even new-ish construction.
+Eugene in particular has a lack of new or even new-ish construction.
 So, if you’re looking for contemporary design, the build-your-own route is sometimes the only way to go.

-Still, before you go full steam ahead on buying a piece of ground, it’s important to know just what you’re in for.
+Still, before you go full steam ahead on buying a piece of land, it’s important to know just what you’re in for.

-Finding and purchasing a lot, of course, is only half of the battle.
+Finding and purchasing a lot is only half of the battle.
 Once you have land, you’ll probably want to build something on it, unless we’re talking recreational or timber property.
-Buying bare land for investment purposes is of course another possibility which we’ll cover in a future article.

 Assuming you do plan to build something from scratch, the rewards can be significant.
 However, there are also financial risks involved.
-Read on, and we’ll give you the overview of what to expect.
+Read on, and we’ll give you an overview of what to expect.

 In Bend and Eugene, bare land tends to be just as scarce as existing homes.
 In both cities, most of the bare land you’ll find for sale will be in very specific areas.

-Flatter, better-located, or larger half-acre to one-acre lots tend to go in the $100-200k range or slightly north of $200k.
+Flatter, better-located, or larger half-acre to one-acre lots tend to go in the $100-200k range or even going toward the $300k range.
 If you want to be in the heart of Eugene, you’re probably out of luck: like most cities, Eugene’s most walkable core is already heavily developed.

 If you’re willing to be a bit outside of town, that of course gives you more options, particularly if you’re looking for some acreage.
 Keep in mind, however, both the time and effort needed to maintain a larger piece of ground and the time and effort needed to get into town.
 For most folks, that will mean a significant lifestyle adjustment–you won’t want to bite off more than you can chew.